rubbishBear/EndpointHunt/README.md

 ## Uninstall

 Uninstallation of agents are straightforward, nothing should be edited in the scripts unless changes were made to the `install.bat` script.
-Use the same deployment method and reference the 'uninstall.bat' script.
+Use the same deployment method and reference the `uninstall.bat` script.